Mousavi310/druid-io.github.io/docs/latest/ingestion/index.md

 And like this on the Coordinator / Historical side:

-1. The Coordinator polls the metadata store periodically (by default, every 1 minute) for newly published segments.
+1. The Coordinator pulls the metadata store periodically (by default, every 1 minute) for newly published segments.
 2. When the Coordinator finds a segment that is published and used, but unavailable, it chooses a Historical process to load that segment and instructs that Historical to do so.
 3. The Historical loads the segment and begins serving it.